 Learn about the rich tradition and creativity of Madhubani art with these seven fascinating facts.

-Madhubani, also known as Mithila painting, is a traditional art form that has flourished for centuries in the Mithila region of Bihar, India, and parts of Nepal.
+Madhubani art, also known as Mithila painting, is a traditional art form that has flourished for centuries in the Mithila region of Bihar, India, and parts of Nepal.
 This folk art is renowned for its vivid colors, intricate patterns, and symbolic themes, often depicting nature, mythology, and daily life.
 The name “Madhubani” translates to “forest of honey,” reflecting the rich, lush imagery commonly found in these paintings.

 Introduction Of Madhubani Art